SQream/sqream_docs/reference/blue_console.rst

    For instruction on how to generate and copy access tokens, go to :ref:`connecting_to_blue`.

 #.
-Start the client by browsing for the location of the jdbc-console .jar file and executing it as follows:
+Start the client by browsing for the location of the jdbc-console JAR file and executing it as follows:

 .. code-block:: none